We invite you to join us for a 30-day online program

 - If you are a non-member, your program cost is $93.

 If you have done the Taking Action program before, you will receive a 50% discount off of the above prices.
 Just select “alumni” option when registering.

 Within the U.S., shipping of The Art of Taking Action will be free.
 For destinations outside the U.S. there will be an international shipping charge.

 GREGG KRECH is widely recognized as one of the leading authorities on Japanese Psychology in North America.
 Over the past 30 years, Krech has introduced the principles of Japanese Psychology, particularly Morita Therapy, Naikan, and Kaizen, to thousands of people through his workshops, speaking engagements, online courses and retreats.

 He is the author of numerous popular books, including Naikan: Gratitude, Grace & the Japanese Art of Self-Reflection, The Art of Taking Action, Question Your Life, Tunneling for Sunlight and A Natural Approach to Mental Wellness.

 Blending the psychological, the practical and the spiritual, Gregg Krech promotes values such as gratitude, acceptance, mindfulness, compassion, constructive action and purposeful living.
-He currently lives in Vermont with his wife (with occasional visits from his two college daughters).
+He currently lives in Vermont with his wife and a large extended family of wildlife.
 He enjoys writing haiku, baking bread and playing blues piano.